TheKhosa/Local-Bark-TTS/README.md

 This project provides a simple HTTP server that listens for incoming requests and generates text-to-speech (TTS) audio using the BarkModel.
 The audio generation is performed by a Python script.
 The server can handle requests to generate audio files based on provided text and voice preset parameters.

 ## Prerequisites
+### 0. Graphics card with at least 12GB vRAM
+- Bark model takes a lot of GPU resources to operate.
+You can use it on cards with less but you are looking at very slow generation.
+We are specifically using the CUDA enabled packages too so its down to hardware to speed this up.

 ### 1. Python Setup
 - Ensure Python 3 is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
 - Install the required Python packages by running: